 You can also change your password.
 However, you won’t be able to change it to anything you want.

-When you click on your password, you’re given the option to reset it or leave it alone.
+When you click on your password, you can reset it or leave it alone.
 Resetting it will make the system randomly select another password for you.

 You may have to hit reset several times before you find one you’re comfortable with.

-Once you have your username and password the way you like them, it’s time to move over to your Windows PC.
+Once you have your username and password how you like them, it’s time to move over to your Windows PC.

-Take special note of your username, password and your IP address (circled above).
-You’ll need all three in order to connect your PC to your Shield TV.
+Take note of your username, password, and IP address (circled above).
+You’ll need all three to connect your PC to your Shield TV.

 Part 2: Connecting to Shield TV From Your PC